davila00/2021-fall-cpsc-240-lab-demos/3-hybrid-with-libP/README.md

 Stuff left to demo:

+* Add in a CRLF function and use it to format output a little better

+* Print user input prompt messages, before taking input

+* Print confirmation after user input that contains the inputted value

 * Probably want to demonstrate math related to Assignment 1 at this point, so they can get a solid start

     * Talk about the concept in general (multiply input by pi-numerator, then divide result by pi-denominator)

     * Multiplication/division instructions as well

 * Make: clean